On caching in Next.js App Router

 Let's be fair.
 Those are challenging requirements.

 A server component is static by default.
 You prerender it from React to HTML at build time.
 When receiving a request, respond with the HTML.
 Now change it to access a cookie from the user's request.
-It dynamically renders each request.
+It dynamically renders every response.
 Fetch from an API in the render function.
 Fetch from the same endpoint further down the tree.
 The fetch call gets automatically memoized so a render results in a single call.